-You can add project-level governance constraints or custom properties when the requirements of the project are different from the Cloud Assembly blueprints.
+As an administrator, you can add project-level governance constraints or custom properties when the requirements of the project are different from the Cloud Assembly blueprints.
+In addition to constraint tags, you can add resource tags that are added to deployed resources during the provisioning process so that you can manage the resources.

 A project constraint operates as a governance definition.
 It is a